European History Section

 The John L. Snell memorial Prize is named for Professor John L. Snell (1923-1972) who was a distinguished scholar and diplomatic historian and the founder of the European History Section.
 A bomber pilot during World War II, he taught at Tulane University, University of Pennsylvania, and UNC Chapel Hill, where he received the Ph.D. in 1950.
 It is given annually to the graduate student with the best seminar paper in European history.
 “European” is defined as encompassing the entire continent, including Russia, from pre-history to the present.

 The prize carries a certificate, a cash value of $100, and a one-year complimentary membership in the Section.
 The competition is open to graduate students of any member of the Section or of a program at a Southern college or university.
 Eligible individuals and/or their advisers may contact the chair of the Snell Prize Committee no later than August 1.
-For more information on this year's prize, click here.

 THE PARKER-SCHIMITT AWARD